fluencelabs/examples/aqua-examples/near-integration/README.md

 ]
 ```

-Give the already implemented `gas_price` and `tx_status` functions a try or add more methods from the RPC API.
+Give the already implemented `view_account` and `tx_status` functions a try or add more methods from the RPC API.
 We are looking forward to your pull requests.

 ### Summary

-We created a framework to enable highly portable Wasm modules as an adapter to NEAR's JSON-RPC framework, which may be distributed as hosted services to Rust peer nodes.
-These services may be used on their own or in conjunction with a specialized peer node, see above, taking care of signing tasks while shielding the wallet keys from preying eyes.
-Regardless the implementation route taken, Aqua allows us to seamlessly compose and reuse our our services.
+We created portable Wasm modules to function as an adapter to NEAR's JSON-RPC framework, which can be distributed as hosted services to Rust peer nodes.
+These services may be used on their own or in conjunction with a specialized peer node, see above, taking care of signing tasks while shielding the secret (wallet) keys from preying eyes.
+Regardless of the implementation route taken, Aqua allows us to seamlessly compose and reuse our services regardless of the chosen deployment option.